sparktsao/WebSearchPup/README.md

 - Take screenshots of search results pages
 - Perform follow-up searches on specific results
 - Specify custom output directories
+- Generic web crawler for downloading HTML content from any URL
+- Performance timing for all operations with detailed summary table

 ## Installation